burncycl/ansible-blinkstick-audio-led-visualizer/README.md

 Ansible Automation to automatically provision Raspberry Pi as Blinkstick LED Visualizer devices.

+Primary use case is to provision a single transmit node and numerous receive nodes quickly.
+Although can be used for a default install.
+The Application repo includes an install script.

 ### Raspberry Pi Pre-configuration

 Assuming a virgin Raspberry Pi running Raspios Buster Lite.
 Boot and run.